Do Good Volunteer Recognition Award

 Step 4 | Announcement

-- You will receive a notification at the end of Fall 2020 if you met the minimum 25 hours!
+- You will receive an email notification when you met the minimum 25 hours!

 - The Do Good award is open to ALL CSUSB students, faculty and staff - this is an individual award.